jacobcantwell/amazon-lightsail-minecraft/README.md

 ## TODO List for this Document

-* Check if need to open Windows firewall ports
 * Finish support for Bedrock Minecraft - the steps are similar but different ports are used